Inwerpsel/design-mode/README.md

     - Other approach is to tie it to event listeners.
 Might allow defining function once.
 Still need to check focus probably.
 - History actions
   - Clear newer / older separately
-  - Clear specific state members
-    - Apply the most recent state to all members in history.
   - Squash
-  - Different edit modes when in the past
-    - Current mode: discard future, prompt first if offset > 5
-    - Optional prompt?
-    - Save any "chopped" off futures?
-    - Options determining which scenario (e.g. save when > 3 edits, discard when < 2)

 ## Future theme structure